opendatahub-io/opendatahub.io/src/content/docs/quick-installation-new-operator.md

    1. Red Hat OpenShift Serverless Operator from "Red Hat" catalog.
    2. Red Hat OpenShift Service Mesh Operator from "Red Hat" catalog.

+- to use "kserve" component, with authentication, user need to install Authorino oprator via OperatorHub before create DSCI CR
+   1. Authorino Operator from "Red Hat" catalog.

 - to use "datasciencepipeline" component, users are required to install one operator via OperatorHub before enable it in DataScienceCluster CR
    1. Red Hat OpenShift Pipelines Operator from "Red Hat" catalog.